 The Bachelor of Arts program features breadth and flexibility.
 For instance, there is a Related Course Requirement specifically designed to accommodate subject matter outside the Department of Mathematics and Statistics, and even outside both the College of Science and Mathematics and the College of Engineering and Computer Science.
 Other elective courses can be chosen with essentially no restriction.
-To examine the remarkable variety of possibilities, see the Wright State University Undergraduate Catalog; listed there are hundreds of courses which can be selected by students in this program.
+To examine the remarkable variety of possibilities, see the Academic Catalog; listed there are hundreds of courses you can select from in this program.

-View Bachelor of Arts in Mathematics program information and degree requirements in the University Catalog.
+View Bachelor of Arts in Mathematics program information and degree requirements in the Academic Catalog.